hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </figure>
 </div>

 To see what this might look like in practice, I ran two small experiments.
-One asks how India’s largest English-language newspapers talk about air pollution — who gets blamed, and who doesn’t.
-The other looks at how media outlets frame meat and animal welfare in Canada.
+One asks how India's largest English-language newspapers talk about air pollution — who gets blamed, and who doesn't.
+The other examines how European political parties frame animal welfare in their manifestos.

 ## Example 1: Air pollution causes in Delhi, India